thewooniverse/learning_scripts/mindset.md

 **MINDSET**
 ===========

+**No Rush**
+You have your clear north star goal of becoming a really good engineer.
+That is not going anywhere, daily, you put in the time to learn and get better and learn better ways to do things.
+So there is no rush, your goals are not going anywhere.

 **Assume stupidity**
 I am not exceptionally talented or gifted with mathematics or algorithms, nor do I have a really strong memory.
 I will most likely need to re-learn things a few times until they stick, and often forget things that I have just learnt.